21 years of international master's programmes

 acquiring and educating specialists for Baden-Württemberg

-20 years along, the Esslingen Graduate School is enjoying its years of experience coupled with a constant influx of new ideas and inspiration.
+21 years along, the Esslingen Graduate School is enjoying its years of experience, coupled with a constant influx of new ideas and inspiration.
 Our longest-serving Graduate School members are in the Office Team, an international group of highly-motivated staff who helped to build up and continually improve our programmes.

-TuDao Luong has remained in charge of the MBA programme, joined by Ute Brinkmann in 2003 as Programme Manager of the M.Eng. programmes.
-Petra Gülck is Assistant to the Dean, Sara Pohl is Head of Student Services and Catriona Fekete-Nester has taken over Marketing.
+TuDao Luong has been in charge of the MBA programme since its inception.
+In 2003, she was joined in progamme management by Ute Brinkmann, who took over the M.Eng. programmes.
+Petra Gülck is the Assistant to the Dean, Sara Pohl is Head of Student Services and Catriona Fekete-Nester manages our Marketing.

 Administrating the Graduate School are Dean Prof. Dr. Siegfried Zürn and Vice Dean Prof. Dr. Michael Flad, who is also the Academic Director of the MBA programme.